Rashford, Lindelof & Maguire all doubts for Man Utd's trip to Bournemouth | Goal.com

 The Red Devils will be aiming to extend their winning run to four matches across all competitions against the Cherries, three days after a thrilling Carabao Cup fourth round triumph over Chelsea at Stamford Bridge.

-Solskjaer's side hadn't picked up an away win since March, but victories over the Blues, Norwich and Partizan Belgrade over the last fortnight have eased the pressure on the Norwegian boss.
+Solskjaer's side hadn't picked up an away win since March, but victories over the Blues, Norwich and Partizan Belgrade over the last ten days have eased the pressure on the Norwegian boss.

 United can move level on points with fifth-placed Arsenal by beating Bournemouth in the weekend's early kick-off, but they may be without three key performers at the Vitality Stadium.